ScottGriffin213/BundleBouncer/README.md

 ```
 # Any line beginning with # are comments and are ignored by BundleBouncer.
-# NOTE: The avtr_ IDs below are fake and shouldn't exist in real life.
+# NOTE: The avtr_ IDs used in this example are fake and shouldn't exist in real life.

 avtr_6c6b51e5-5abe-4534-a223-f4d955770201
 ```